Kyoungr/budget_application/README.md

 # CSCI495-C4

 ## Description / Purpose
-The purpose of this web application is to allow me to track my income and expenses in a easy to use interface.
+The purpose of this web application is to allow me to track my income and expenses with an easy to use interface.

 ## Dependencies
 - None